Prasant2020/Maven-Jar-Project/README.md

 # Maven-Jar-Project
-A simple calculator java project was converted to maven project.
+A simple calculator java project was converted to maven project by using Eclipse IDE.
 Created jar file by including all the required dependencies.
 First the java project was created in eclipse java EE using java swing.
 A simple calculator was created by using java swing components with only +, -, /, * operations.